Carnage725/Carnage725/certificates/Python with Beginner DSA/README.md

-# This folder contains all my certificates (and more...)
+this folder contains my certificates from Python with Beginner DSA course
-1. Learn Python Programming